genomic-medicine-sweden/tomte/.github/CONTRIBUTING.md

 ### Lint tests

-`nf-core` has a [set of guidelines](https://nf-co.re/developers/guidelines) which we adhere to even if this pipeline is not formally a part of nf-core.
+`nf-core` has a [set of guidelines](https://nf-co.re/developers/guidelines) which all pipelines must adhere to.
 To enforce these and ensure that all pipelines stay in sync, we have developed a helper tool which runs checks on the pipeline code.
 This is in the [nf-core/tools repository](https://github.com/nf-core/tools) and once installed can be run locally with the `nf-core pipelines lint <pipeline-directory>` command.

 If any failures or warnings are encountered, please follow the listed URL for more documentation.

 ### Pipeline tests

-This pipeline should be set up with a minimal set of test-data.
+Each `nf-core` pipeline should be set up with a minimal set of test-data.
 `GitHub Actions` then runs the pipeline on this data to ensure that it exits successfully.
 If there are any failures then the automated tests fail.
 These tests are run both with the latest available version of `Nextflow` and also the minimum required version that is stated in the pipeline code.